someoneonsmile/m3u8-downloader/README.md

 Options:
   -d, --dest <DEST>      dest path
-  -w, --worker <WORKER>  parallel worker num [default: 20] -s, --source <SOURCE>  source used for from file
+  -w, --worker <WORKER>  parallel worker num [default: 20] -s, --source <SOURCE>  source mode used for from file
-      --url <URL>        url to download
+                         when `--file` file content segement's uri is not absolute should add the `--url` option
-  -h, --help             Print help
+      --url <URL>        url mode used for from url -h, --help             Print help
   -V, --version          Print version
 ```